dominicgaliano/fullstack-blog-demo/README.md

 - [ ] Convert to TS for better dev process
 - [ ] (Maybe) Server Side Rendering

+### Issues

+- Currently, cannot access individual posts after deleting a post on feed
+- Deleting an individual post does not properly redirect to feed

 Other

 - [ ] Containerization